k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 ## Setting Up a New Web Application

-1. In the Project tree, select the LU where you intend to create the web application, and navigate to the Web folder.
+1. In the Project Tree, select the LU where you intend to create the web application, and navigate to the Web folder.

 2. Right-click and choose "New Web App..."